-- Students will finish courses currently enrolled in during the duration of the Timeout and will not be allowed to enroll in any new courses during the Timeout.
-During a Timeout, students may also prepare for clinical experience, and/or work in a clinical placement, and/or engage in substantive school-related activities. - Students are required to show substantive engagement during a Timeout and will be enrolled in and must successfully complete within the trimester SOSC 100 Midwifery Student Success (.5 credit).
+Students will finish courses currently enrolled in during the duration of the Timeout and will not be allowed to enroll in any new courses during the Timeout.
+During a Timeout, students may also prepare for clinical experience, and/or work in a clinical placement, and/or engage in substantive school-related activities.

+- Students wanting to count assist or primary clinical experiences must be enrolled in, or have completed CLCN 2010 - Students are required to show substantive engagement during a Timeout and will be enrolled in and must successfully complete within the trimester SOSC 100 Midwifery Student Success (.5 credit).
 No extensions will be allowed for this course. - SOSC 100 is a pass/fail course.
 The student must earn a pass in order to be given another Timeout opportunity in the following twelve-month period. - Timeouts must begin within the first two weeks of the trimester. - The student will be exempt from the Cost of Program during the Timeout trimester, but the current trimester's Cost of Program, Annual Student Fee, and/or any unpaid balance is due in full according to the student's signed Payment Plan Agreement before the Timeout begins. - Financial Aid recipients taking a Timeout must review Financial Aid Policies and Procedures.
 To be fully informed, please pay special attention to the Satisfactory Academic Progress (SAP) section; SAP will be evaluated during the Timeout. - VA students please contact MCU's VA/Private Loans office once your Timeout has been requested.
 Funds will not be requested for the trimester the student is on Timeout.